Skip to main content

 Updated March 2026

-The United Kingdom has a rapidly growing EV charging network, with good coverage along motorways and in major cities.
-Contactless bank card payment is increasingly mandated at public chargers, making it one of the easier countries to charge without pre-registration.
+The United Kingdom has a rapidly growing EV charging network, with a strong move toward dedicated charging hubs and Electric Forecourts.
+Gridserve, MFG EV Power, bp pulse, and Osprey lead the motorway and forecourt charging.
+Contactless bank card payment is mandated at public chargers above 8 kW, making the UK one of the easiest countries to charge without pre-registration.
 Charging infrastructure varies between England, Scotland, Wales, and Northern Ireland, with England having the densest coverage.

 EV charging infrastructure changes quickly.
 Networks expand, pricing updates, apps change, and new chargers appear regularly.
 The information on this page reflects general conditions as of early 2026, but always verify details with the charging network before you travel.